Fiat Chrysler And Peugeot Sign 50-50 Merger Deal

 "This is a merger between two healthy companies," Tavares says, noting the profitability both Peugeot and Fiat Chrysler have reached after enduring a recession.
 The challenge now is to make the combined entity more competitive, he adds.

 The two companies aim to reduce costs by sharing vehicle platforms, engines and other technologies across their lines.
-Their combined balance sheet will also reflect their geographic diversity: because of Fiat Chrysler's strong standing in the Americas and Groupe PSA's standing in Europe, the merged firm expects to collect 46% of its revenues in Europe and 43% in North America.
+Their combined balance sheet will also reflect their geographic diversity: Because of Fiat Chrysler's strong standing in the Americas and Groupe PSA's standing in Europe, the merged firm expects to collect 46% of its revenues in Europe and 43% in North America.

 The new company will be based in the Netherlands — but because of the wide scope of the merger, the transaction isn't expected to be finalized until at least a year from now, as the deal will need approval from shareholders and multiple government agencies.